 Williamsburg, Virginia, also known as Colonial Williamsburg, is America’s largest interactive history museum, located just a few hours south of Washington, DC.
 The 301-acre restored 18th-century capital city of Virginia transports visitors back in time to the period of the American Revolution.
-Beating drums, trilling fifes, firework displays, theatrical programs and interpretive characters are just a few of the entertainment elements that Colonial Williamsburg uses to spark your interest in 18th-century Virginia.
+Beating drums, trilling fifes, firework displays, theatrical programs and interpretive characters are just a few of the entertainment elements that are designed to spark your interest in 18th-century Virginia.

 Getting to Willamsburg

-Williamsburg History and RestorationFrom 1699 to 1780 Williamsburg, Virginia was the capital of England’s wealthiest and largest colony.
+History and RestorationFrom 1699 to 1780, Williamsburg was the capital of England’s wealthiest and largest colony.
 In 1780, Thomas Jefferson moved Virginia’s government to Richmond and Williamsburg became a quiet country town.
-In 1926, John D. Rockefeller Jr. supported and financed Williamsburg’s restoration and continued to do so until his death in 1960.
+In 1926, John D. Rockefeller Jr. supported and financed the town's restoration and continued to do so until his death in 1960.
 Today, the Colonial Williamsburg Foundation, a private, not-for-profit educational institution preserves and interprets the Historic Area.

 - Governor's Palace - the symbol of British authority in the colony